ericPantarotto/react_completeGuide/_notes/notes.md

 ```
 the first `...` operator is grouping in one variable (*rest operator*), while the second one is the *spread operator*.

+### Working with Multiple JSX Slots

+**<span style='color: #875c5c'>IMPORTANT:** we can pass as a prop not only string, number, JavaScript objects, but even **JSX code**.

+And that is something you can do in React because JSX elements are in the end just regular values that can be used like values in your code.

 <!---
 [comment]: it works with text, you can rename it how you want